PFython/cleverdict/README.md

     >>> x
     {1: 'the truth'}

-You'll be relieved to know ```CleverDict``` handles these cases but we thought it was worth mentioning in case you came across them first and wondered what the heck was going on!
+You'll be relieved to know ```CleverDict``` handles these cases but we thought it was worth mentioning in case you came across them first and wondered what the heck was going on!  *"Explicit is better than implicit"*, right?
 You can inspect all the key names and .attribute aliases using the ```.info()``` method, as well as any aliases for the object itself:

     >>> x = y = z = CleverDict({1: "one", True: "the truth"})
     >>> x.info()